 The origins of the Penticton Golf & Country Club go back to a 9 hole course that shared a fairway with a racetrack, located in the area of the Memorial Arena.
 This course was entirely built by enthusiastic volunteers and maintained by the players.

-Over the years the club grew and the course changed location several times, improving with each move.
-In 1961 the Penticton Golf and Country Club opened the first 18 hole course in the B.C.
-Interior on land south of Eckhardt Avenue between Kings Park and the Okanagan River Channel.
-Due to to flood control work on the Okanagan River Channel the present site became available in 1965.
-Part of the course was shifted westward and the course became championship-sized for the first time.
+Over the years the club grew and changed locations several times, continuing to improve with each move.
+In 1961 the Penticton Golf & Country Club opened the first 18 hole golf course in the British Columbia Interior.
+In 1965 the present site became available and the course became championship-sized for the first time.

-Over the long history of this club, the defining factor has always been the enthusiasm of its members and their dedication to the game of golf.
+Over the long history of the club, the defining factor has always been the enthusiasm of its members and their dedication to the game of golf.